daronnat/missile_defence_hai/README.md

 Surveys can also be presented to players in-between or during gameplay.

-Note: between the first and most recent use of the framework, a lot of things were tweaked/changed.
-The current state of the framework does not match exactly the ones used in any of the study presented below.
+Note: between the first and last study conducted using this framework, a lot of things were tweaked/changed.
+The current state of the framework does not match exactly the one used in any of the study presented in the list of publications below.

 ## Getting Started